 If you don't get a good result, try again later

-My Oregon source also says that the size of the discount available "depends on multiple factors, one of which is simply the temperament of the associate you're speaking with."
+My Oregon source also said that the size of the discount available "depends on multiple factors, one of which is simply the temperament of the associate you're speaking with."

-"Retention associates can only allow a certain number of customers to receive discounts," he says.
+"Retention associates can only allow a certain number of customers to receive discounts," he told me.
 "They'll get dinged by management if they resort to this method too often.
 Depending on where a given associate is on their metrics, they might play tough or they might be a total pushover."